apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 For more information, see [Initializers TODO: CHANGE LINK](https://mxnet.apache.org/versions/1.6/api/python/docs/api/initializer/index.html)

-When we used `net.intialize()`, MXNet initializes the weight matrices uniformly by drawing random values with uniform-distribution between −0.07 and 0.07 and updates the bias parameters by setting them all to 0.
+When you used `net.intialize()`, MXNet initializes the weight matrices uniformly by drawing random values with uniform-distribution between −0.07 and 0.07 and updates the bias parameters by setting them all to 0.